6 Different Types of Sugar Gliders

 5. Albino Sugar Glider

 If you’re looking for a sugar glider that is a little bit low-key, the albino sugar glider might be a better choice for you.
-Albino sugar gliders are all white with red eyes and are typically very calm and quiet.
-They also love to eat bananas!
+Albino sugar gliders are all white with red eyes and are typically calm and quiet.
+They also love to eat bananas

 Albino sugar gliders can range from ivory-colored to light pink, depending on their level of albinism.
 Still, all albino animals have red eyes due to their lack of pigment and red blood cells (though this does not affect them).

-Albino animals need sunlight exposure because they cannot produce vitamin D on their own (but do not worry, we will include light bulbs in the cage!).
+Albino animals need sunlight exposure because they cannot produce vitamin D alone (but do not worry, we will include light bulbs in the cage!).

 As an animal requiring so much care and attention, it’s vital to ensure that you only adopt an albino sugar glider if you are prepared to give them the time they deserve.
 They are calmer pets who love socializing and don’t like being alone.